 How Do I Get Rid of Lawn Mushrooms

 - Aerate Your Yard.
 Aerating your turf gets rid of compacted soil, which can cause standing water.
-Now is the time to aerate and seed your lawn — for 4 Aeration Tips, check out this blog post.
+Now is the time to aerate and seed your lawn.

 - Keep Your Trees & Shrubs Properly Trimmed.
 This will minimize shade in areas of your lawn that you don’t want to be shaded.
 Pure Green offers a full range of Tree & Shrub Healthcare services to help keep your trees and shrubs cared for.